Approximate independence of permutation mixtures: Introduction

 \subsection{Organization}

 The rest of this paper is organized as follows.
-In \Cref{sec:failure}, we review some existing methods of bounding the $\chi^2$ divergence between mixture distributions, and show their failure to obtain the tight bound \eqref{eq:balanced_example} for the toy Gaussian model at the beginning of the introduction. \Cref{sec:basis} and \ref{sec:permanents} provide the details of the doubly centered expansion and the matrix permanent approach, respectively, where a key inequality in the analysis is a new upper bound on the elementary symmetric polynomial for centered real or complex vectors in \Cref{subsec:key-inequality}. \Cref{sec:discussion} provides more discussions and applications of our results, and we defer further discussions on the relationship between the two approaches (\Cref{sec:identity}), proofs of the new inequality (\Cref{append:saddlepoint}) and other main results (\Cref{append:proofs}) to the appendix.
+In \Cref{sec:statistics}, we present several statistical applications of our main theorems, highlighting their usefulness in the analysis of statistical procedures.
+We then turn to our main results.
+In \Cref{sec:failure}, we review some existing methods of bounding the $\chi^2$ divergence between mixture distributions, and show their failure to obtain the tight bound \eqref{eq:balanced_example} for the toy Gaussian model at the beginning of the introduction. \Cref{sec:basis} and \ref{sec:permanents} provide the details of the doubly centered expansion and the matrix permanent approach, respectively, where a key inequality in the analysis is a new upper bound on the elementary symmetric polynomial for centered real or complex vectors in \Cref{subsec:key-inequality}.
+We defer broader discussion of our results (\Cref{sec:discussion}), further comments on our proof techniques (\Cref{sec:identity}), proofs of the new inequality (\Cref{append:saddlepoint}) and other main results (\Cref{append:proofs}) to the appendix.